JJTech357/Anime-Character-Report_Power-BI/README.md

 3. Scroll through the description for in-depth background.

 4. Click on the web link to view full profile on MyAnimeList.

+NOTE : The Report file can be downloaded from the  link - https://drive.google.com/drive/u/3/folders/1gYusuI3VOemeCpBHfzFm-8VuC3GdEkbL

 📝 Overview
 This interactive Power BI report showcases an in-depth profile view of popular anime characters using a combination of visual, textual, and web-linked data.
 The report emphasizes user-friendly exploration by allowing users to select characters through image thumbnails, enabling a visually intuitive search experience.